 Joyce J. Scott, Nuanced Veil, 2016-2017, pearls, thread, wire, 88,9 x 133,3 cm, Toledo Museum of Art, © Goya Contemporary Gallery and the Estate of Joyce J. Scott.

 “The Origin of Others.
-Rewriting Art History in the Americas, 19th Century – Today”, organized in partnership with the Clark Art Institute, is a multifaceted three-year research project focusing on Black and Indigenous women artists in three broad geographical zones: Latin America, the Caribbean, and the United States.
+Rewriting Art History in the Americas, 19th Century – Today”, organized in partnership with the Clark Art Institute, is a multifaceted research project focusing on Black and Indigenous women artists in three broad geographical zones: Latin America, the Caribbean, and the United States.
 The program title references the series of essays by the author Toni Morrison, published in 2017.

 Curator and Professor of Latin American Art, Universidad de Buenos Aires, Argentina